mlindgren/blog-archive/source/_posts/2015-09-07-observations-from-three-years-in-america.markdown

 into my fourth year in the States.
 The US isn't perfect, but I've been incredibly fortunate to have had the opportunities I've been given, and I'm grateful to the country and particularly to my friends and colleagues in Redmond for making me feel welcome here.
 I'm happy to be here.

+[^censorship]: I originally wrote that it would be "almost unthinkable" to censor the Internet in the US, but a friend pointed out that continuous attempts to pass legislation like [SOPA](https://en.wikipedia.org/wiki/Stop_Online_Piracy_Act) contradicts this.
+Copyright and patent laws are one of my _least_ favorite things about the US, and one of the spheres in which I think the US has a significant negative influence on other countries.
+That's a subject for another post, though.